How to Make Your Truck More Fuel Efficient

 Trailer Tail - The tapered shape reduces drag from the low-pressure wake created behind the trailer

-These are just a few of the more common upgrades you can make to your truck and trailer for it to be more fuel-efficient.
+These are just a few of the more common upgrades you can make to your truck and trailer to make it more fuel-efficient.
 The idea is to have everything working together on the truck and trailer to make the entire tractor-trailer as fuel-efficient as possible.

 Tires